massexchange/MXEngineering/4C Integration.md

 * Orders can be partially filled, ie an order for 10 can match against an order for 5, and the remainder will stay in the market.

-* Orders cannot be matched FOR the current day, ie an order for today's media can match, at the latest, yesterday.
+* Orders can be matched for assets running, at the earliest, tomorrow.
+Today's assets cannot be matched against; processing time is required to traffic matches.
+Sellers can configure a longer trafficking window if one day is not adequate.

 #### Workflow
 1. Seller submits their supply into the market.
-2. Buyer queries the market to see avails.
+2. Buyer queries the market to see availible supply.
 3. Buyer submits their demand into the market.
-    a. create a `Campaign` per brand.
-    b. create `OrderGroups` for all desired `Assets` in that campaign.
-    c. submit ordergroups into the market.
 4. If there is is no match, the orders rest until cancelled or expired.
 5. If there is a match, the inventory is transferred and taken off the market.
 6. After a match, buyer can see results on the Log.